Events and Breakout Class Possibilities

 Worship Leader Boot Camp

-This promotional video, from a previous boot camp, will sum up much of what is covered at the event.
+This promotional video will sum up much of what is covered at the event.

 Some of the topics in the Summit: